AZANIR/testng-maven-example/README.md

 # TestNG Maven Example with Testomatio Reporter

-This project demonstrates the integration of [Testomatio Reporter](https://github.com/testomatio/java-reporter) with TestNG tests.
+This project demonstrates the integration of a Testomatio-like reporting system with TestNG tests.

 ## Project Description